MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/07-exercise-add-to-index-use-push-api.md

     title: 'Add to an index using the push API'
 ---

+# Add to an index using the push API

 You want to explore how to create an Azure Cognitive Search index and upload documents to that index using C# code.

 In this exercise, you'll clone an existing C# solution and run it to work out the optimal batch size to upload documents.
 You'll then use this batch size and upload documents effectively using a threaded approach.